bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/philosophers/README.md

 </p>

   >"I loved you.
 Love still (it is possible <br>
-  that just pain) drills my brains.
-The whole thing is shattered into the devil's smithereens.
-I tried shooting myself, but it's so complicated with the weapons.
-And furthermore, the temples: which one to whack?
-What spoiled it was not the trembling, but pensiveness.
+  that just pain) drills my brains.<br>
+  The whole thing is shattered into the devil's smithereens.<br>
+  I tried shooting myself, but it's so complicated<br>
+  with the weapons.
+And furthermore, the temples:<br>
+  which one to whack?
+What spoiled it was not the<br>
+  trembling, but<br>
+  pensiveness.
 Hell, what a mess!
-I loved you so strongly, so hopelessly, as God grant to you by others â but He won't!
-He, being of many capabilities, will not create - according to Parmenides - twice."
+I loved you so strongly, so hopelessly,<br>
+  as God grant to you by others - but He won't!<br>
+  He, being of many capabilities,<br>
+  will not create - according to Parmenides - twice."<br>

 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;